jackyzha0/quartz/content/features/folder and tag listings.md

 By default, Quartz will title the page `Folder: <name of folder>` and no description.
 You can override this by creating an `index.md` file in the folder with the `title` [[authoring content#Syntax|frontmatter]] field.
 Any content you write in this file will also be used in the description of the folder.

+For example, for the folder `content/posts`, you can add another file `content/posts/index.md` to add a specific description for it.

 ## Tag Listings

 Quartz will also create an index page for each unique tag in your vault and render a list of all notes with that tag.

 Quartz also supports tag hierarchies as well (e.g. `plugin/emitter`) and will also render a separate tag page for each layer of the tag hierarchy.
 It will also create a default global tag index page at `/tags` that displays a list of all the tags in your Quartz.

+Like folder listings, you can also provide a description and title for a tag page by creating a file for each tag.
+For example, if you wanted to create a custom description for the #component tag, you would create a file at `content/tags/component.md` with a title and description.

 ## Customization